 To get started, take a look at the steps required to set up for your First Test Day.

-NOTE: This article (and other supporting articles on follow-up testing) is not intended to replace FDA guidance.
+NOTE: This article (and other supporting articles on rapid antigen testing) is not intended to replace FDA guidance.
 Test Supervisors should perform all testing according to the FDA-authorized Instructions for Use and any other authorized labeling provided with the test kits.

 A. Sign up